PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Abstract

 \section{Abstract}

 Lyrics transcription of polyphonic music is challenging as the background music affects lyrics intelligibility.
-Typically, lyrics transcription can be performed by a two step pipeline, i.e. singing vocal extraction frontend, followed by a lyrics transcriber decoder backend, where the frontend and backend are trained separately.
-Such a two step pipeline suffers from both imperfect vocal extraction and mismatch between frontend and backend.
-In this work, we propose novel end-to-end joint-training framework, that we call PoLyScribers, to jointly optimize the vocal extractor front-end and lyrics transcriber backend for lyrics transcription in polyphonic music.
-The experimental results show that our proposed joint-training model achieves substantial improvements over the existing approaches on publicly available test datasets.
+Typically, lyrics transcription can be performed by a two-step pipeline, i.e. a singing vocal extraction front end, followed by a lyrics transcriber back end, where the front end and back end are trained separately.
+Such a two-step pipeline suffers from both imperfect vocal extraction and mismatch between front end and back end.
+In this work, we propose a novel end-to-end integrated fine-tuning framework, that we call PoLyScriber, to globally optimize the vocal extractor front end and lyrics transcriber back end for lyrics transcription in polyphonic music.
+The experimental results show that our proposed PoLyScriber achieves substantial improvements over the existing approaches on publicly available test datasets.